Cozy Peach Kitchen

 Notes

 1. Steaming: You can use an all-metal colander or metal sieve in place of a steamer basket.
-Simply fill a similarly sized sauce pan with 1 inch simmering water.
-Place the colander on top the of the pan.
+Simply fill a similarly sized saucepan with 1 inch of simmering water.
+Place the colander on top of the pan.
 Cover with that pan’s lid to steam.

 3. Storage: Keep refrigerated in a closed container for 3-4 days.
-Reheat in a pan to recrisp.
+Reheat in a pan over medium heat to recrisp.

-4. Gluten-free: Use tamari and make sure your tempeh is certified gluten-free.
+4. Gluten-free option: Use tamari and make sure your tempeh is certified gluten-free.
 Sometimes tempeh is processed with gluten-containing ingredients even though the tempeh itself is gluten-free.

 Serving: 4slicesCalories: 33kcalCarbohydrates: 2gProtein: 2gFat: 2gSaturated Fat: 1gSodium: 66mgPotassium: 52mgFiber: 1gSugar: 1gVitamin A: 31IUCalcium: 14mgIron: 1mg